 I made this gumbo on my Instagram stories in March 2020.
-I called it Gumbo-ish because I am in no way calling this authentic.
-But what I will call it is delicious, so. much. flava!
+And there’s only one way to describe it – delicious with so. much. flava!

 - 3/4 cup flour

 - 3/4 cup butter